 The 2013 amendment, effective June 14, 2013, changed terminology to conform to changes in terminology in the act; and at the beginning of the sentence, after "A", deleted "hospital" and inserted "safe haven site".

 ARTICLE 23 Administration of Opioid Antagonists

 24-23-1.
-Authority to possess, store, distribute, dispense, prescribe and administer opioid antagonists; release from liability; rulemaking.
+Authority to administer opioid antagonists; release from liability.